aws-deadline/deadline-cloud-for-vred/DEVELOPMENT.md

 We have configured [hatch](https://github.com/pypa/hatch) commands to support standard development.
 You can run the following from any directory of this repository:

+* `hatch shell` - Enter a shell environment that will have Python set up to import your development version of this package.
 * `hatch build` - To build the installable Python wheel and sdist packages into the `dist/` directory.
 * `hatch run unit:test` - To run the PyTest unit tests found in the `test/unit` directory.
 * `hatch run worker:test` - (Windows only) To run the PyTest worker tests found in the `test/worker` directory.